Get in touch – we’d love to hear from you! And if after browsing our website you still have questions, you are now at the page you need!

 We run the Dupuytren’s, Ledderhose and related conditions Facebook group, where patients can discuss their problems in a more private setting as it is a closed group.
 We get people from all over the world sharing their stories and asking questions, and aim to answer or refer to someone who can answer, no matter where you live.
 We have doctor members on the group who can help if needed.

-There is also the Dupuytren’s Disease Support Group (DDSG), which started in 2015 with the aim of helping patients explore and discuss all treatments possible for Dupuytren’s, Ledderhose, Peyronie’s and related conditions.
+There is also the USA based Dupuytren’s Disease Support Group (DDSG), which started in 2015 with the aim of helping patients explore and discuss all treatments possible for Dupuytren’s, Ledderhose, Peyronie’s and related conditions.
 Their open Facebook page tells of any upcoming Facebook events and gives a lot of general information and you can also join their closed group.
-They have several well-known doctors as members who will offer advice when asked, and arrange ‘coffee talks’ regularly where a specialist on a certain subject tells a bit about their work and answers questions from forum members.
+They have several well-known doctors as members who will offer advice when asked, and arrange ‘coffee talks’ regularly where a specialist on a certain subject tells a bit about their work and answers questions from group members.